-- 6.1 Membrane Filtration Units, six. - 6.2 Vacuum Source, with trap vessel.

-6.3 Filtering flasks, 1-L, with vacuum tubing into which a glass tube and a Y-tube have been incorporated as in Fig. 1.
+- 6.1 Membrane Filtration Units, six. - 6.2 Vacuum Source with trap vessel. - 6.3 Filtering Flasks, 1-L, with vacuum tubing into which a glass tube and a Y-tube have been incorporated as in Fig. 1.
 The free end of the Y-tube is connected by tubing to a sterile bacterial air vent.
-The tubing to air vent is clamped shut during filtration and released after filtration.

-6.4 Forceps, blunt-nosed, and small beaker of 95 % ethanol.
+The tubing to air vent is clamped shut during filtration and released after filtration. - 6.4 Forceps, blunt-nosed, and small beaker of 95 % ethanol. - 6.5 Incubator, 20 to 25°C. - 6.6 Pinch-Cock Clamps. - 6.7 Autoclave or Other Sterilizing Equipment. - 6.8 Appropriate Equipment for producing reagent grade water.

-6.5 Incubator, 37°C.

-6.6 Pinch-Cock Clamps.

-6.7 Autoclave or Other Sterilizing Equipment.

-6.8 Appropriate Equipment for producing reagent grade waters.